SANTHAN-KUMAR/SyncKar-AI4BHARAT/README.md

 ## ✨ Core Features

 ### ⚡ Event Broker and Outbox Pattern
-Kafka topics are partitioned by UBID to enforce strict ordering.
+Redpanda (Kafka-compatible API) topics are partitioned by UBID to enforce strict ordering.
 The PostgreSQL Outbox guarantees event publication even during network partitions between the middleware and the broker.

 ### 🔐 BSA 2023 Compliant Audit Ledger
 Fulfills Section 63(4) of the Bharatiya Sakshya Adhiniyam, 2023.
 Every transaction generates an append-only PostgreSQL row containing the `correlation_id`, old/new state, and resolution policy applied.
 Each row is individually hashed via SHA-256 and signed with an RSA private key.